severus21/Vardac/README.md

-Compspec, a compiler for XXX
+Compspec, a compiler for Varda
 =====================================================================

 [User Manual](XXXX)